 Hypnosis is said to be a state in which you’re vulnerable to suggestion.
 Hypnosis is regarded as a means of modifying inclinations or planting suggestions that lead you to a better state of mind.
-There is a fair amount of discussion over the meaning of better and worse, and idea of whether bad ideas can be implanted.
+There is a fair amount of discussion over the meaning of better and worse, and whether bad ideas can be implanted.

-It’s generally advertised that ideas cannot be implanted if they go against your will, but this doesn’t makes much sense.
-Most people exhibit a great variety of wills, and most of us are full of tendencies that are not only negative but self destructive.
+It’s generally advertised that ideas cannot be implanted if they go against your will, but this doesn’t make much sense.
+Most people exhibit a great variety of wills, and most of us are full of tendencies that are not only negative but self-destructive.
 I tread carefully when someone gives me access to their inner feelings, not just because I don’t want to offend them but because I don’t want to mislead them.
 A person in hypnosis tends to accept as truth the spin that’s put on any idea.
 As in a dream, a hypnotized person seems to take things at face value.
-What is accepted in hypnosis tends to stick at an emotional level, and what you accept in a dream may also stick, as well.
+What is accepted in hypnosis tends to stick at an emotional level, and what you accept in a dream may stick, as well.

 Our brain’s analytical functions largely limit the way we experience things.
 Through the action of our mind we get a smaller view of what’s going on outside us.
 This must be so because any analytical picture of reality is just one version of several pertaining to various currents happening simultaneously around us at any moment.
-By analyzing what we see we attempt to make sense of what’s going on, and we usually think we succeed, but we never really do.
+By analyzing what we see, we attempt to make sense of what’s going on; and we usually think we succeed, but we never really do.
 We limit ourselves to what we think we see.

 Out of Thin Air

 We contrive the agreement between what we think and what we perceive.
-Our ability to fabricate reason is the foundation of hypnotic suggestion which modifies these fabrications leaving your sense of free will intact.
+Our ability to fabricate reason is the foundation of hypnotic suggestion, which modifies these fabrications, leaving your sense of free will intact.
 Reason floats over emotion like a spectator explaining a magic trick.
-Hypnosis speaks to your inner viewer, your inner viewer controls the actions that you think are of your own free will.
+Hypnosis speaks to your inner viewer; your inner viewer controls the actions that you think are of your own free will.
 But your inner viewer is not your identity.
 Your inner viewer does not speak directly to your conscious mind.
 What you think of as free will is an explanation you concoct after the fact.

 You are convinced free will precedes your decision to act, but it does not.
 Even as your forming your decision to act you’re making up your reasons for the way you feel.
 Stage hypnotists make use of this by inciting ridiculous actions in fully awake people who then fabricate ludicrous explanations of their behavior.
 The lesson is clear: your conscious mind is making everything up as you go along.
-It’s not really controlling anything that you do, it’s your subconscious that’s making the decisions.
+It’s not really controlling anything that you do—it’s your subconscious that’s making the decisions.
 Your conscious mind is just reading the press release.

 There are limits to this, and it seems that you can consciously regain control.
 Some people don’t fall for this, and we don’t know how to identify the factions of mind that vie for control.
-We’ve noticed certain aspects of more hypnotizable people but there’s no clear test of who is suggestible, or how suggestible they might be.
-It does seem that in order to get you to act on a hypnotic suggestion there must be some part of you that is willing to go along with it.
+We’ve noticed certain aspects of more hypnotizable people; but there’s no clear test of who is suggestible, or how suggestible they might be.
+It does seem that, in order to get you to act on a hypnotic suggestion, there must be some part of you that is willing to go along with it.
 It does seem that under normal circumstances you can’t manipulate a person to violate every aspect of themselves.

 Here, again, dreams form an interesting counterpoint.
-We don’t have dreams that are completely unrecognizable, there is always some level of reality in them.
-That does not mean our dreams are always positive or understandable, in fact it’s rare that they’re entirely both positive and understandable.
+We don’t have dreams that are completely unrecognizable; there is always some level of reality in them.
+That does not mean our dreams are always positive or understandable; in fact, it’s rare that they’re entirely both positive and understandable.
 I believe our dreams are essentially our inner viewer talking to itself, and the confusing nature of dreams is a measure of the vastly different mode of thinking between your inner viewer and you.

 In the movie Arrival the protagonist, a linguist, is tasked with communicating with a highly evolved alien intelligence.
 She eventually figures out that the aliens do not experience time and space the way we do.
 They experience many simultaneous realities over many spans of time.
 The movie ends leaving us to wonder what this kind of awareness could be.
 This is the kind of awareness of our inner viewer.
 It’s that alien.